 A pregnant woman should wear a lap-shoulder belt, and the lap portion should be worn as low as possible, below the rounding, throughout the pregnancy.
 The best way to protect the fetus is to protect the mother.
 When a safety belt is worn properly, it's more likely that the fetus won't be hurt in a crash.
 For pregnant women, as for anyone, the key to making safety belts effective is wearing them properly.

 Passenger Position

-To learn how to wear the passenger's safety belt properly, see "Driver Position" earlier in this section.
+The passenger's safety belt works the same way as the driver's safety belt.
+See "Driver Position" earlier in this section.